 New experiences don’t necessitate traveling far.
-Marty and Crystal Gray grow fresh organic produce for local customers that they distribute through a 20-week community supported agriculture (CSA) business, at farmers markets and via farm-to-table restaurants.
+Marty and Crystal Gray grow fresh organic produce for local customers that they distribute through a 20-week community-supported agriculture (CSA) business, at farmer's markets and farm-to-table restaurants.
 Together, they seek to provide customers exhilarating food experiences close to home.

 The farmers market also provides valuable opportunities for the Grays to connect with consumers.
 “We see the farmers market as a blank canvas that we paint with our vegetables,” Marty said.
 “We draw people in by offering quiet help and telling our story.
 There aren’t a lot of small family farms providing vegetables anymore, so we want to share what’s happening on our farm to anyone interested.”

 When they started, Crystal and Marty grew vegetables on an acre and a half of land.
 After gaining experience and building up their business, the Grays decided they were ready to expand.
 That’s when they turned to Farm Credit Illinois.
 With the help of their loan officer, the Grays’ farm has since grown to include 20 acres of vegetables, four greenhouses and 500 acres of corn and soybeans.